cogment/cogment-doc/docs/index.md

 ## What is Cogment?

 [Cogment](https://cogment.ai) is the first open source platform designed to address the challenges of continuously training humans and AI together.
-It is developed by [AI Redefined](https://ai-r.com), to enable AI practioners to build, train and operate AI agents in simulated or real environments shared with humans.
+It is developed by [AI Redefined](https://ai-r.com), to enable AI practitioners to build, train and operate AI agents in simulated or real environments shared with humans.

 ### When to use Cogment?